openssl/technical-policies/policies/testing.md

 - All Pull Requests adding new functionality to the applications, libraries, providers or engines must include suitable tests.
-- All Pull Requests fixing a functional behavior defect in the applications, libraries, providers or engines must include a test for that defect.
+- All Pull Requests fixing a functional behaviour defect in the applications, libraries, providers or engines must include a test for that defect.

 Pull Requests that do not change the functional behaviour of the applications,